textmagic/textmagic-rest-php-v2/docs/Api/TextMagicApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$country = "\"US\""; // string | The 2-letter ISO country ID.
+$country = "US"; // string | The 2-letter ISO country ID.
 If not specified, it returns all the available sender settings.

 try {
     $result = $apiInstance->getAvailableSenderSettingOptions($country);